roaddan/dir-00-64tass-src/README.md

 The 64tass cross assembler was chosen for its similarity with the Turbo-Macro-Pro assembler running under the CBM64 machines.

-The "makefile" is structured by variables in it's header for the MACOS 10.15.7 environment and uses the Vice emulator to create the *.d64 disk image and to run the program.
+The "makefile" is structured by variables in it's header for the MACOS, Linux or Windows environment and uses the Vice emulator to create the *.d64 disk image and to run the program.
+It also contains lines that permits ftp transmission of files to the Ultimate II+ cartridge.

 You must evidently modify the "Makefile" to reflect your work environnement.